Monster a Go-Go: Production

 The film had an unusual production history.
+Bill Rebane knew the 7 ft 6¾ in (2.31 m) Henry Hite socially and was inspired to write a science fiction story featuring him.
+Production began in 1962 on Terror at Half Day, and filming in the Chicago metro area continued off and on into 1963 before being abandoned when Rebane ran out of funding.
+Already working with Herschell Gordon Lewis, Rebane turned the incomplete film over to Lewis and moved on to other projects.

-Director Rebane ran out of money while making the film.
-Herschell Gordon Lewis, who needed a second film to show with his own feature, Moonshine Mountain, bought the film, added a few extra scenes, included some new dialogue, and then released it, creating an odd, disjointed film with little continuity.
-Rebane had abandoned the film in 1961; Lewis did not finish the film until 1965, so he was unable to gather all of the original cast, resulting in almost half the characters disappearing midway through the film to be replaced by other characters who fill most of the same roles.
+Several years later, Lewis needed a second film to show with his own feature, Moonshine Mountain.
+To Terror Lewis added a few extra scenes, included some new dialogue, and then released it, creating an odd, disjointed story with little continuity.
+Lewis did not finish the film—ultimately re-titled Monster A-Go-Go—until 1965, so he was unable to gather all of the original cast, resulting in almost half the characters disappearing midway through the film to be replaced by other characters who fill most of the same roles.
 One of the actors Lewis was able to rehire had dramatically changed his look in the intervening years, necessitating his playing the brother of the original character.
 At one point, when a phone supposedly rings, the sound effect is obviously a person making a noise with his mouth.